-- 9.1.3.1.
-A unit member's legal spouse (including those individuals meeting the requirements of section 9.1.3.5) who has not entered a final decree of divorce or an annulment from the unit member and is not on active duty as a member of the armed forces or an unmarried unit member's same-sex domestic partner who is not on active duty as a member of the armed forces and is not legally married to another individual.
-It is understood that same-sex domestic partner coverage shall be subject to all eligibility rules and requirements established under this Agreement and that such rules and requirements shall extend to all plans and coverages provided in this Article whether contracted through San Diego County Schools Voluntary Employee Benefits Association (VEBA), self-funded by the District or directly contracted by the District.
-(A unit member's domestic partner and the domestic partner's children are not eligible for life and accident insurance coverage.)
-At such time as legal marriage, recognized by the State of California, is available to same-sex domestic partners, the Parties agree to review and modify the eligibility rules and requirements as necessary to provide that only legally married domestic partners shall be eligible. - 9.1.3.2.
-For medical benefits, a unit member's child (including any stepchild, child of the unit member's domestic partner, legally adopted child, or child for whom the unit member is named legal guardian by court order) who has not attained his/her twenty-sixth (26th) birthday, is not covered for benefits as an employee, is not on active duty as a member of the armed forces, and is not enrolled in another medical benefits plan. - 9.1.3.3.
-For dental benefits, vision benefits, and optional dependent life insurance, a unit member's unmarried child (including any stepchild, child of the unit member's domestic partner, legally adopted child, or child for whom the unit member is named legal guardian by court order) who is at least nineteen (19) years of age but less than twenty-five (25) years of age (less than twenty-three [23] years of age for optional dependent life insurance), is primarily dependent upon the unit member for support and maintenance, and attends an accredited college, university, or vocational/technical school as a full-time student.
-The vocational/ technical school must be approved by the State Department of Education.

-- 9.1.3.4.
-A unit member's unmarried child (including any stepchild, child of the unit member's domestic partner, legally adopted child, or child for whom the unit member is named legal guardian by court order) who is at least nineteen (19) years of age, is primarily dependent upon the unit member for support and maintenance, and is incapable of self-sustaining employment because of mental retardation or physical handicap incurred prior to age nineteen (19). - 9.1.3.5.
+- 9.1.3.2.
+To be eligible for medical benefits, a unit member's child (including any stepchild, child of the unit member's domestic partner, legally adopted child, or child for whom the unit member is named legal guardian by court order) must not have attained his/her twenty-sixth (26th) birthday. - 9.1.3.3.
+To be eligible for dental benefits, vision benefits, and optional dependent life insurance, a unit member's unmarried child (including any stepchild, child of the unit member's domestic partner, legally adopted child, or child for whom the unit member is named legal guardian by court order) must be less than twenty-six (26) years of age. - 9.1.3.4.
+A unit member's unmarried child (including any stepchild, child of the unit member's domestic partner, legally adopted child, or child for whom the unit member is named legal guardian by court order) who is at least twenty-six (26) years of age, is primarily dependent upon the unit member for support and maintenance, and is incapable of self-sustaining employment because of mental or physical disability and has been approved by the medical carrier as totally disabled prior to age twenty-six (26) is eligible for medical, dental, and vision benefits. - 9.1.3.5.
 For the purpose of this section, filing of a Declaration of Domestic Partnership with the Secretary of State of California is considered equivalent to legal marriage.
 Where a Declaration has been filed by an employee and their domestic partner and is considered to be in effect under state law, the term "legal spouse" shall be considered applicable, and supersede references to "domestic partner", except as it applies to federal COBRA eligibility.
 Current state law allows Declarations from same sex domestic partners.
-It also allows Declarations to be filed by opposite sex domestic partners where one or both are over sixty-two (62) years old and meet the eligibility requirements for old age benefits under the Social Security Act. - 9.1.3.6.
-Prior to the conclusion of the 2010-2011 fiscal year, a dependent eligibility audit of all unit members receiving benefits and who have one or more dependents shall be conducted by a third party contractor selected after a Request for Proposals (RFP) process, under the parameters/protections established by the Health and Welfare Benefits Committee.
+It also allows Declarations to be filed by opposite sex domestic partners where one or both are over sixty-two (62) years old and meet the eligibility requirements for old age benefits under the Social Security Act. - 9.1.4.
+Effective date and termination of coverage: - 9.1.4.1.
+For unit members whose first day of paid service in a monthly salaried position occurs from the 1st of the month through the 15th of the month, coverage will commence on the first day of the month following the first day of paid service in a monthly salaried position.
+Unit members whose first day of paid service occurs after the 15th of the month will become eligible for benefits effective the first day of the second full month of employment. - 9.1.4.2.
+Dependent coverage commences on the same date as the unit member's coverage or the date the dependent becomes an eligible dependent, whichever is later. - 9.1.4.3.
+A unit member having established eligibility for district-paid benefits will have coverage for the balance of the month in which the last day in paid status occurs when separating from a bargaining unit position or initiating an unpaid, long-term leave of absence.